 There is an anecdote that illustrates the type of fear that a project of this kind can arouse among operational staff quite well: when the algorithm forecasts the consumption of spare parts over 8-12 weeks, there are times when it will predict that there will be zero consumption of certain parts.
 It therefore puts the stock to zero for these items.
 A human being on the other hand, will reason that ‘zero’ presents a risk… We had to reassure staff by adding one spare part when this scenario arose, with the idea of checking later on to see whether this part had been used or not.
 In 95% of cases, it was the machine that got it right: in the event, there was no requirements for the part.
 This approach allowed staff to understand that the machine is above all a decisional aid, and that it could be tested along the way using their invaluable know-how, rather than dispossessing them outright of their competence.

 When a human being has the time needed to study a case in depth, that person can often perform much better than the machine, but with the huge number of individual parts and more than 200 service points or branch offices, it is beyond the realms of the possible to study all case scenarios in depth.
-Once you move up a rung and confront so many individual cases on a wider scale, the machine will perform better than the human being.
-The human being, however, remains irreplaceable in all that is new or not routine.
+Once you move up a rung and confront so many individual cases on a wider scale, the machine will perform better than the human being. .

 In the case of Engie Home Service, the latest development is their completely new offering of boilers for a sales price of 1 euro.
 They have been able to make this pledge because their installed base is now under control, and managed by AI.
 Every mission has its own timeline: when the company wins a contract to maintain the boilers for an entire apartment block, of course they don’t immediately have statistics for the movement of stocks linked to these particular boilers: "It is human beings who have the competencies needed to manage these situations.
 Further down the line, after one or two months, the machine can take over.
 It is this switch between phases in every mission from now on that we absolutely have to keep track of and follow up with the right management decisions" says Stéphane Moillic by way of conclusion.